 This post is inspired by all of my die-hard fans out there (haha, I’m kidding).
-But really, it is inspired by all of the people that have reached out to me to recommend things for them to see, eat, do, and places to visit while either they, or a friend, are in Madrid.
+But really, it is inspired by all of the people that have reached out to me to recommend things for them to see, eat, do, and places to visit while either they, or a friend, are spending two days Madrid.
 I always write out this loooong message with recommendations and then after this last one, I realized that, hey, I can make this into a post!

 It’s easy to Google “things to do in Madrid”, but there is something about visiting places that come recommended by people you know (or almost know- via the internet).
 When you Google “best places to eat” or “best things to do in Madrid”, the results are a big list of super touristy places that, in my opinion, just aren’t that great.
 Obviously, some of the super touristy places (especially the famous sites) are worth experiencing, so they will be included.

 In this post, I want to give you the itinerary that I would recommend to my friends and family for two days in Madrid, and hope you find it helpful!
 This itinerary will start from the morning of the first day (Saturday) and end at night on the second day (Sunday).
 If you are not traveling on those two days, fear not, as I am going to provide an alternative itinerary in another post.

 *Also, for incredible food you don’t want to miss out on, see this post.